okwolf/hyperapp-fx/README.md

 effectsIf = function(EffectConditional[]): EffectTuple[]
 ```

-Convert an array of `[boolean, EffectTuple]`s into a new array of effects where the boolean evaluates to true.
+Convert an array of `[boolean, EffectTuple]`s into a new array of effects where the boolean evaluated to true.
 This provides compact syntatic sugar for conditionally firing effects.

 Example: